Academic Councils and Committees

 The Curriculum Collaborative is tasked with maintaining the College's Curriculum Guide, approving changes to Arts & Sciences curriculum, and supporting the College's Academic Planning program.

-Members: Deans appoint four individuals from each of the 4 schools/divisions (individuals can serve consecutive multiple terms), the Compliance Coordinator, the CIA specialist, and the Dean of Instruction, and a member of the Registrar's Office.
+Members: Deans appoint four individuals from each of the 4 schools/divisions (individuals can serve consecutive multiple terms); the Compliance Specialist; the Curriculum, Instruction, & Assessment Specialist; the Dean of Instruction; and a member of the Registrar's Office.

 Meetings are held in March and April, in preparation for the annual new programs and program change process.
 Ad hoc meetings to address changes in or new Arts & Sciences courses are to be expected.